-- THREXC The threshold for the solution of the excitation energies and corresponding response eigenvectors.
+- .THREXC The threshold for the solution of the excitation energies and corresponding response eigenvectors.
 The threshold is the norm of the residual for the eigenvalue equation.
 (Default: 1.0D-04). - .TOLSC For CC3 calculations only: Set tolerance for excitation energies for obtaining a self-consistent solution to the partitioned CC3 algorithm.
 Tolerance refers to the eigenvalue itself in the self-consistency iterations of the default solver for CC3.
 Not used in DIIS solver (see .R3DIIS).
 (Default: 1.0D-04). - .R3DIIS Use DIIS solver for CC3.
 This solver only scales linearly with the number of excited states in comparison to the default solver which scales quadratically.
 However this solver might fail in cases with states dominated by double or higher excited determinants.
-(Default: OFF).
+(Default: OFF). - .CHEXDI Use DIIS solver for Cholesky CC2 excitation energies.
+(Default: Use Davidson algorithm) - .DV4DIS Run Davidson algorithm with zero omega as preconditioner for the subsequent DIIS solver providing the self-consitent omegas.

-32.7 Ground state-excited state transition moments: CCLRSD
+31.7 Ground state-excited state transition moments: CCLRSD

 In the CCLRSD section the input that is specific for coupled cluster response calculation of ground state-excited state electronic transition properties is read in.
 This section includes for example calculation of oscillator strength etc. The transition properties are implemented for the models CCS, CC2, CCSD, and CC3 (singlet states only).
 The theoretical background for the implementation is detailed in Ref.
-[352, 353].
+[341, 342].
 This section CCLRSD has to be used in connection with CCEXCI for the calculation of excited states.